Koenkk/zigbee2mqtt.io/docs/devices/STS-WTR-250.md

 | Picture | ![STS-WTR-250](../images/devices/STS-WTR-250.jpg) |

 ## Notes

+### Pairing
-Pairing: hold the "Connect" button while inserting the battery.
+Hold the "Connect" button while inserting the battery.
 Release the button when the LED is lit.
 The LED will blink blue while attempting to connect.
 Will turn green once connected.

 ## Manual Home Assistant configuration
 Although Home Assistant integration through [MQTT discovery](../integration/home_assistant) is preferred,